Eco-friendly Production Activities

-- We comply with environment-related laws, regulations, and other requirements, and engage in business activities that society can trust.
+- We observe environmental laws and regulations, thoroughly ensure compliance, and engage in business activities that society can trust.

-- We work to reduce CO2 emissions such as by saving energy, to help prevent global warming.
+- We work to reduce CO2 emissions such as by saving energy, to help achieve a carbon neutral society and prevent global warming.

 - We work on resource conservation, waste reduction and recycling to contribute to a recycling-oriented society.